-Winter squash has to be my favorite food of the season, followed up by apples and fresh cranberries.
-But for the longest time there was one winter squash I never liked, the spaghetti.
+Winter squash has to be my favorite food of autumn, followed up by apples and fresh cranberries.
+But for the longest time, there was one winter squash I never liked, the spaghetti.

-Until now.
-Finally, in Isa Chandra Moskowitz and Terry Hope Romero’s Veganomicon, I found a phenomenal spaghetti squash recipe.
-The squash is baked until tender, added to a mildly spicy onion, jalapeno, corn and black bean mixture and then topped with a tomato, avocado and tropical fruit salsa.
-There are many flavor profiles at play here and they all work.
+Until now, finally, in Isa Chandra Moskowitz and Terry Hope Romero’s Veganomicon, I found a phenomenal spaghetti squash recipe.
+The squash is baked until tender, added to a mildly spicy onion, jalapeno, corn, and black bean mixture, and then topped with tomato, avocado, and tropical fruit salsa.
+There are many flavor profiles at play here, and they all work.
 It’s anything but bland.

-The other great aspect of this dish is that it takes advantage of several foods that are perfectly in season right now in early October, including onions, tomatoes, peppers and corn.
+The other great aspect of this dish is that it takes advantage of early October produce, including onions, tomatoes, peppers, and corn.
 Seriously, make this now, before tomatoes and peppers have completely disappeared.